 I will go through everything that is wrong with this depiction in a future post.
 Possibly with John Madden like telestrations.
 Oh yes I maybe will!

 I had a few questions: what did this mean?
 How did it get there?
 What do I do now?
 Why does Wikipedia refer to them as “breast mice?”
 WTH, why are there mice in my boobs?!
 My options for treatment was either take a “wait and see” approach or opt for removal.
 I picked the path of least resistance (and admittedly, the easier choice of the two) and kept an eye (or hand…hehe) on it.
 Fast forward to September of this year and the bf started asking questions about it, seemingly concerned about its apparent growth and my disturbingly nonchalant attitude.
-With his prodding, I returned to my doctor who repeated his concerns with the growth and scheduled me for an ultrasound.
+With his prodding, I returned to my doctor who repeated her concerns with the growth and scheduled me for an ultrasound.

 This is where things flipped into light speed: My OB-GYN appointment was on a Friday.
-She scheduled my ultrasound for three hours(!) later, where the ultrasound tech and doctor didn’t like what they saw and requested a surgery consult, which ended up being scheduled the following Monday.
+She scheduled my ultrasound for three hours(!) later, where the ultrasound tech and doctor both didn’t like what they saw and requested a surgery consult, which ended up being scheduled the following Monday.
 There, I had a core needle biopsy for a final test to make sure nothing’s changed.
 I received the test results a day or so later and ended with a tentatively scheduled surgery for its removal (apparently they like to remove them when it’s 4cm long.
 Mine was 5cm.
 Even my tumors are over-achievers!).
 A week later I was back in for a pre-op consult where we discussed the procedure and possible complications, two weeks after that I was back to do some blood work for my labs, including a mandatory pregnancy test (I was really tempted to text the bf, “Guess what?
 I’m NOT pregnant!” but I figured my humor might not go over too well) and a few days after that, spoke with the anesthesiologist about what to expect for surgery.